hoangle46864/label-checker/UPDATE_LOG.md

 ---

+## Add Button to Check Non-label Objects

+- **Date**: 20-06-2024
+- **Changes**:
+  - Added button to check non-label objects in `ImageViewer`.
+  - Fixed load and save progress to work for non-label objects.

 ## Future Updates

 - **Plan**:
+  - Option to show/hide bounding box of selected object.
   - Optimize image loading and processing time.
   - Enhance UI with additional features like object filtering and search.
   - Implement more robust error handling and logging.